BDC Hamburger Icon

 1. Initial recording payroll entry

 Initial recordings are the most detailed type of payroll entry.
-Initial recordings display debits for your wages, direct labor expenses and payroll taxes.
-The equal — and opposite — transactions for the first two of these three categories are liability general ledger account credits.
+They include debits for wages, direct labor expenses and payroll taxes, along with equal and opposite credits to liability accounts for each category.

-In many cases, wages and direct labor are the same, but they may differ in some industries.
-In construction, for example, direct labor often comprises wages paid for open jobs, whereas wages comprise other employees’ pay overhead.
+In many cases, wages and direct labor are interchangeable, but they may differ depending on your industry.
+For example, in construction, direct labor often refers to wages paid for open jobs, while general wages may apply to overhead employees.

-For your payroll taxes debit, you’ll record credits for each type of tax you withhold.
-Such taxes could include federal and state income taxes, FUTA (federal unemployment tax), SUTA (state unemployment tax) and FICA (Social Security and Medicare).
+For your payroll taxes debit, you’ll record credits for each type of tax withheld.
+These may include federal and state income taxes, federal unemployment tax (FUTA), state unemployment tax (SUTA) and FICA (Social Security and Medicare).

-If you withhold other payroll deductions, such as benefits plan premiums or wage garnishments, you’ll need to record these values in your initial payroll entry.
-You should then record each individual benefit amount in its own row as a credit.
+If you also withhold other payroll deductions, such as benefit plan premiums, retirement contributions or wage garnishments, you’ll need to record those in your initial payroll entry as well.
+Each benefit or deduction should appear in its own row as a separate credit.

 Your initial recording payroll entry should look like this table: